TapeMate/vue-php-store-prototype-frontend/README.md

 - make delivery adress changeable
 - make amount on cart items changeable depending on stock amount
 - display stock amount in shopping cart
+- payment method and delivery type has to be checked before order now btn is enabled

 - refactor code
 - check data in frontend realy all i need or to much